David Naugle: Career

 Naugle was an associate pastor at Fort Worth Bible Church, Fort Worth, Texas.

-He then worked at the University of Texas at Arlington from 1980-88 as an adjunct professor of religion.
+He then worked at the University of Texas at Arlington from 1980 to 1988 as an adjunct professor of religion.
 He continued his pastoral work in Arlington during this time.

 Naugle then joined Dallas Baptist University as professor and later head of the philosophy department.
 He was a supporter of Amyraldism and Neo-Calvinism.

 During his time at DBU, he began a weekly lecture series called the “Friday Symposium”.
 It featured presentations by DBU's faculty, students, and off-campus lecturers on a broad range of topics.
 He also began the annual “Summer Institute for Christian Scholarship”, a ten-week faculty enrichment program for Dallas Baptist University's professors.

 He was the director of the Paideia College Society (formerly the Pew College Society) at DBU.
 PCS worked with students in the area of Christian humanism and classical liberal education.